Chia-Network/chia-docs/docs/academy/blockchain-basics/consensus-basics.md

 title: How Chia Consensus Works
 slug: /consensus-basics
 ---
+In this lesson, we review the basics of consensus, the process by which to determine the true state of a blockchain.

 ## Learning objectives
 - **Farmers**: Understand the basic role of farmers in providing proofs of space.